 HTTP request headers

-This request requires an access token created with the client grant flow, using one scope from the following list:
+This request requires an access token created with the client credentials grant flow, using one or more scopes from the following list (please check your Application Keys page for a list of OAuth scopes available to your application):

 See OAuth access tokens for more information.